theprathyaksh/lms-assessment/README.md

 # Library Management System

-A simple Java-based Library Management System created using Maven.
+A simple Java-based Library Management System created using Maven and Junit for TDD.

 ## Features
 - Add Books: Add new books with unique identifiers (ISBN), titles, authors, and publication years.